The Lullaby Trust originally formed as The Foundation for the Study of Infant Deaths (FSID) in 1971.

 Following the death of baby Martin Charles de Selincourt on 30 May 1969, the organisation was founded by Martin’s grandmother Nancy Hunter-Gray.
 She was unable to accept the sudden, inexplicable death of her healthy grandson and gave a professor £200 to start research on it.

 The national multimedia campaign to warn parents that babies should sleep on their backs was a huge success.
-In the 25 years that followed, The Lullaby Trust continued to work tirelessly to raise awareness of Safer Sleep becoming a leading authority on SIDS and the rate of SIDS deaths has dropped by over 80% reaching a record low in 2015.
+In the 25 years that followed, we have continued to work tirelessly to raise awareness of safer sleep and have become a leading authority on SIDS.
+The rate of SIDS deaths has dropped by over 80%, reaching a record low in 2015.

 We are determined to reduce the SIDS rate further, with the ultimate goal of halving the number of deaths from 2009 rates by 2020.